Mugen-Builders/m2cgen/README.md

 ## Interacting with the application

-We can use the [sunodo send generic command](https://docs.sunodo.io/guide/running/sending-inputs#generic-input) application to interact with the DApp.
+We can use the `cartesi send generic` command application to interact with the DApp.

-First, go to a separate terminal window and send an input as mentioned in sunodo documentation.
+First, go to a separate terminal window and send an input.
 Your terminal window will be similar to below:

 ```shell
 ?
 Chain (Use arrow keys)